nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: **`find`**` KEYWORD [MORE KEYWORDS]`

-If you wish to search for a specific task, `find` allows you to do so by specifying whatever keywords you provide.The search is case insensitive and the order of the keywords does not matter.
-Only the title and tags are searched, and tasks matching at least one keyword will be returned.
+You can search for tasks using the `find` command.
+The search is case insensitive and the order of the keywords does not matter.
+Only the title and tags are searched, and any tasks matching at least one keyword will be returned.

-!!!note
+!!! note

-Only spaces are required between keywords, there is no need for commas
+    Keywords are separated by spaces, not comma

 !!! example
     **`find`**` John`